segmentio/segment-docs/connections/destinations/catalog/fullstory/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI’s Destinations page click on “Add Destination”.
+1. From your Segment UI’s Destinations page click on "Add Destination".
-2. Search for “FullStory” within the Destinations Catalog and confirm the Source you’d like to connect to.
+2. Search for "FullStory" within the Destinations Catalog and confirm the Source you’d like to connect to.
 Please note the source must be sending events via our Javascript library Analytics.js.
 3. Add your `FS Org` in the destination settings.
 You can find this in FullStory by navigating to `Settings` > `General` > and copying the value found on the line `window['_fs_org'] = 'fullstory_org_here';`
 4. In about 5-10 minutes the CDN will be updated and FullStory's recording snippet will be initialized onto your page.